 The following identified adults will register with or be added by your League or Club in Demosphere via their organizations dedicated registration website:

 - Coaches and Soccer Trainers

 - Club Administrators, Team Administrators and Team Managers,

 - Athletic Trainers

 - Organizational Employees who may have the opportunity to have direct and unmonitored access to minors

-Once they complete their registration, they will receive an email from US Soccer Connect containing the link to access the course; the link will also be available in their Member account.
-If the Adult has already taken the course, they can upload their certificate and their organization or card league will mark them as Approved.
+Once they complete their registration, they will receive an email from Demosphere containing a link to access the course via Player's Health.
+If the Adult has already taken the course, when they log in with their user account - as long as it is the same one used across Demosphere, Player's Health and SafeSport - their completion status will sync into Demosphere.
 After they take the initial course they must take a refresher every year thereafter.

-More information on how to access and take the SafeSport training can be found here.
+More information on how to access and take the SafeSport training can be found here (coming soon).

 2. Prohibit Retaliation – Include in your league or club policy that there can be no retaliation from the league or club toward those who are reporting.